wkohlway/NCSU_deBUG/docs/source/pull.rst

 Making a pull request
 *********************

-Use your NCSU Github account to submit a pull request from the git repo <Insert final Github location here>.
+Use your NCSU Github account to submit a pull request from the `git repo <https://github.com/wkohlway/NCSU_deBUG/>`_.